gastonreif/Heritage-avionics-package/README.md

 Features:
-NEW*Compatibility for X-Plane 12.08
-NEW*PREMIUM ONLY*Animated cabin service
-NEW*PREMIUM ONLY*Joystick mappings for VSI and Reheats NEW*PREMIUM ONLY*GPWS aural warnings
-NEW*PREMIUM ONLY*Possible to refill tanks 9,10 and 11 from main tanks 1,2,3 and 4.
-NEW*PREMIUM ONLY*Aircondition fail groups working
-NEW*PREMIUM ONLY*Ability to check GPU quality before power up NEW*PREMIUM ONLY*Flight director can hold pitch without autopilot active NEW*PREMIUM ONLY*Landing gear handle has now neutral position too NEW*PREMIUM ONLY*flight recorder interval improved NEW*PREMIUM ONLY*selectable 321 noise call via clock mode timer NEW*PREMIUM ONLY*automatic bank limits at supersonic speeds *PREMIUM ONLY*Improved CG computer
-*PREMIUM ONLY*Saving last state of switches and knobs *PREMIUM ONLY*Flight data recording facility
-*PREMIUM ONLY*Emergency landing gear deployment *PREMIUM ONLY*Rebuilt INS independent units with remote function and plan import *PREMIUM ONLY*New transponder unit with new TCAS *PREMIUM ONLY*ITEM computers operational for the first time in Concorde sim world *PREMIUM ONLY*Independent reheats and throttles in VR as well *PREMIUM ONLY*Anti-ice tests, intake tests and gear fail monitor *PREMIUM ONLY*Breakers panel with labels and some working breakers *PREMIUM ONLY*PA/FA panel for cabin lights and safety announcements *PREMIUM ONLY*Aeration modeled, use de-air pumps *PREMIUM ONLY*Standby and emergency visor and nose switches and handle working *PREMIUM ONLY*Enhanced fuel system
-*PREMIUM ONLY*Passangers in the cabin (requires CDB Library) *PREMIUM ONLY*various fixes over v300
 -Fully operational CG computer with all displays and knobs -Fuel consumed counters now operational
 -Engine control schedule now simulated and affect N2 and EGT instruments